-Development efforts continue at the 67 acre Buffalo East Technology Park located directly off the Pembroke Exit of the New York State Thruway I-90 at the intersection of State Routes 5 & 77, in the Town of Pembroke.
+Development efforts continue at the 67 acre Buffalo East Technology Park located directly off the Pembroke Exit of the New York State Thruway I-90 at the intersection of State Routes 5 & 77, in the Town of Pembroke, with the park now shovel ready.
 Attraction efforts are aimed at High Tech, Clean Tech and IT companies given its strategic location, not only along the New York State Thruway, but also within the New York Power Authority's Niagara Hydro-Power Zone offering high capacity low cost electric to companies.
-In the fall of 2013 the GGLDC completed the rezoning and the environmental review (SEQR) of the BETP to support advanced manufacturing.
-On site sewer completed in spring 2014 and was connected to the newly constructed Town of Pembroke sewer system.
-In the spring of 2015 Yancey's Fancy completed construction of their 112,000 square foot expansion of their food processing facilities.

 Another strategic industrial park located within Genesee County is the Western New York Science and Technology Advanced Manufacturing Park (WNY STAMP).
 WNY STAMP is a 1,250 acre Mega-Site located in the Town of Alabama, focused on the attraction of high technology/clean technology and nano-technology companies.
 At full build-out the site has the potential to employ up to 10,000 workers and could be home to companies manufacturing photovoltaic cells, semiconductors, or flat panel displays.
-In 2015 the activities included land acquisition; infrastructure engineering and permitting along with a Systems Interconnect Study (SIS) for electric service at the site.
+In 2016 STAMP received commitment from its first tenant 1366 Technologies, Inc. Currently full design and engineering for the preliminary site infrastructure is underway.